Brand development that increases sales velocity, guaranteed.

 How Color Combinations Impact Your Logo.

-Those of us blessed with the gift of color recognition simply adore a beautifully constructed color scheme.
-Whose heart doesn’t swell with warmth at the sight of a lovely bed of flowers, a gorgeous sunrise or an artfully designed brand logo?
+Those of us blessed with the gift of color recognition adore a beautifully constructed color scheme.
+Whose heart doesn’t swell with warmth at the sight of a lovely bed of flowers, a gorgeous sunrise, or an artfully designed brand logo?
 Our eyes fill with tears of joy at the very thought. *Sniffle*

 Remember what Different Colors Mean

-Think of your targeted consumer base when picking your colors.
-If your market is young girls, perhaps a feminine and romantic color schemeโ€”maybe involving pinkโ€”would suit your logo best.
-An adult customer might respond to muted, subdued or cool colors.
+Consider your target consumer base when selecting your colors.
+If your target market is young girls, a feminine and romantic color scheme, perhaps featuring pink, would likely be the best choice for your logo.
+An adult customer might respond to muted, subdued, or cool colors.
 If your audience is middle-aged or older, you might want something bright enough to override the effects of cataracts.

 Bright colors do attract attention, but bold colors can be just as effective.
 Believe it or not, black is bold.
 It is also beautiful.